Toenn-Vaot/.github/profile/README.md

 ### [checkers](https://github.com/Toenn-Vaot/checkers)
 Who has never dream to learn coding a game ?
 That's why this project is birth.
 To help another colleague about events, decide to illustrate with fun the concept.

-At the end, continue to code and the game and tadaa, checkers project is now here.
+At the end, continue to code the game and tadaa, checkers project is now here.
 Not complete yet but works.

 ## 🔐 Security
 ### [signaturgruppen.oauth](https://github.com/Toenn-Vaot/signaturgruppen.oauth)